 SEA topic PPP Key Messages Baseline Key Issues SEA Objectives Indicator Questions Biodiversity, flora and fauna Conservation and enhancement of the natural environment and of biodiversity, particularly internationally and nationally designated sites and NERC act priority habitats and species, whilst taking into account future climate change.
 Promote a catchment-wide approach to water use to ensure better protection of biodiversity.
 To achieve favourable condition for priority habitats and species in particular designated sites.
 Avoidance of activities likely to cause irreversible damage to natural heritage.
 Support well-functioning ecosystems, respect environmental limits and capacities, and maintain/enhance coherent ecological networks, including provision for fish passage and connectivity for migratory/mobile species.
 Strengthen the connections between people and nature and realise the value of biodiversity.
 Protection, conservation and enhancement of natural capital.
 Ecosystem services from natural capital contributes to the economy The need to protect or enhance the region's biodiversity, particularly protected sites designated for nature conservation.
 The need to avoid activities likely to cause irreversible damage to natural heritage.
 The need to take opportunities to improve connectivity between fragmented habitats.
 The need to control the spread of Invasive Non-Native Species (INNS).
 The need to engage more people in biodiversity issues so that they personally value biodiversity and know what they can do to help, including through recognising the value of the ecosystem services.
-To protect and enhance biodiversity, ecological functions, capacity, and habitat connectivity within Yorkshire Water's supply and source area.
-To provide opportunities for habitat creation or restoration and a net benefit/gain for biodiversity.
-To protect, conserve and enhance natural capital and the ecosystem services from natural capital that contribute to the economy.
-To avoid introducing or spreading INNS.
-To provide opportunities for habitat creation or restoration and a net benefit/gain for biodiversity (ha) Will it avoid damage to aquatic, transitional and terrestrial species and habitats including fish populations (particularly migratory fish)?
-Will it enhance aquatic, transitional and terrestrial species and habitats?
+To protect, conserve and enhance natural capital and the ecosystem services from natural capital that contribute to the economy. transitional and terrestrial species and habitats?
 Will it protect the most important sites for nature conservation?
 Will it affect HRA compliance?
 Is the option likely to affect ancient woodland?
 Will the option affect a priority habitat on the priority habitat inventory?
 Are there any opportunities for habitat creation or restoration and a net benefit/gain for biodiversity?
 Will the option contribute to the loss or gain in habitat connectivity?
 Will it ensure the sustainable management of natural habitats, taking into account climate change adaptability?
-Will it affect WFD compliance e.g. good ecological potential / status?